'Is there anything more attractive in life than making the impossible possible?' Vanda Scaravelli, Awakening the Spine

 If I have done dog once, I have done it one thousand times.
 The clue is in the title 'practice' and that is exactly what is needed.

 It is important to do this somehow without the asanas (shapes) becoming a mechanical habit.
-In my experience the poses and movement are never the same twice.
+In my experience the poses and articulations are never the same twice.

 If we bring our absolute attention to the practice using our breath and awareness to investigate the shapes we are making, picking up on ever nuance and exploring them until a recognisable end.
 Then our practice will offer us something new and revealing every time we visit it.